msucedo/HWdapp/README.md

 - I deployed my contract to my locahost network using hardhat but after updating my contract I don't see the changes
 > everytime you make a change to your contract, you need to deploy it again.

-- I ran "npm start" but I can't deploy my contract
+- I ran "yarn start" but I can't deploy my contract
 > 1. make sure you are running your localhost node with hardhat
 > 2. deploy your smart contract to your localhost network
-> 3. run your frontend with "npm start"
+> 3. run your frontend with "yarn start"